offering you a traditional wedding

 How much does it cost to get married in church?

-The statutory fee for a Marriage service is £464 (2021).
-The Legal Preliminary fee is from £31.
-In addition, there may be local fees depending on your requirements (bells, organist, choir etc.).
+The statutory fee for a Marriage service in the Church of England is £522 (2023).
+This includes both the church and the services of the vicar.
+The Legal Preliminary fee is from £36.
+In addition, there may be local fees depending on your requirements (for example, if you would like the bells, organist, choir etc.).

 The next step is to contact the parish office to arrange an appointment to meet the vicar.